About our Local Food work

 All Together Now supports our state’s sustainable farmers and producers to ensure Pennsylvanians have access to high-quality nutritious and culturally-appropriate food.
-We work with farmers, processors, producers, distributors, restaurants and retailers to re-localize the majority of our food production, strengthen local supply chains and educate the public about the importance of buying nutritious locally produced food.
+We work with farmers and local food enterprises to re-localize the majority of our food production, strengthen local supply chains and educate the public about the importance of buying nutritious locally produced food.

-In order to focus our work on a particular part of our food system for our first project, we have formed the Local Grain Working Group, which includes production of local grains, beans and oilseeds.
+In order to focus our work on a particular part of our food system, we have formed the Local Grain Coalition, which includes production of local grains, beans and oilseeds.
 The working group is comprised of farmers, researchers, millers, malters, bakers, brewers, chefs, grocers, distributors, and farmers market managers who are working together to make sustainably grown Pennsylvania staples more accessible to eaters.

 Over the past 100 years, the way we eat has changed dramatically.
 As our food production moved from small diverse family farms to large-scale monocultures, from small-scale processors to commercial manufacturers, from regional distributors to global trade, we have become separated from how we feed ourselves.
-The systems we set up — based on efficiency and profit — exploit workers, pollute our land and water, and often produce food that is nutritionally lacking and lifeless.
+The systems we set up — based on efficiency and profit — exploit workers and farm animals, pollute our land and water, and often produce food that is nutritionally lacking and lifeless.